BhavikPindoriya/dice_app/README.md

 2. Observe the animation as the dice rotates.
 3. The number displayed after rotation represents the result of the dice roll.

-## Demo
-[Add a link to your demo or gif/video demonstrating the functionality of the app.]

-## Screenshots
-[Add screenshots of your application in action.]

-## Contribution
-Contributions are welcome!
-If you'd like to improve the Dice App, feel free to fork the repository and submit a pull request.

-## License
-[Include your project's license here.
-For example, you can use MIT License.]

 ## Contact
 If you have any questions or suggestions, feel free to contact the project maintainer:
 - [Your Name](mailto:pindoriyabhavik@gmail.com)